The Aviation Law Review: European Union

 Abuse of dominance: predatory pricing

-There are no guidelines or case law on airline predatory pricing as these questions are essentially dealt with at national level or challenged through the non-compliance of the state aid rules.
+There are no guidelines or case law on airline predatory pricing as these questions are essentially dealt with at the national level or challenged through non-compliance with the state aid rules.

 Abuse of dominance: other airline abuses

 British Midland/Aer Lingus (1992) confirmed that refusal to interline was not normal commercial practice and could be a selective and exclusionary abuse restricting the development of competition.

 Virgin/British Airways (2000) established that BA's bonus schemes for travel agents were illegal exclusionary rebates that had a loyalty-inducing effect.
 BA was found to be a dominant buyer of travel agent services.
 The CJEU upheld the decision and stated that a system of discounts or bonuses that did not constitute quantity discounts, bonuses, or fidelity discount or bonuses, could be abusive if it was capable of making market entry very difficult or impossible for competitors and if it made it more difficult or impossible for co-contractors to choose between different sources of supply or commercial partners.
 The Court also found that the scheme was not economically justified.